 Ajax is that future, at least for the Armoured Brigade as described above

-Cancel Warrior CSP; although it is actually great value for money in the round and has been used to develop a turret integration facility and electronic and electrical architecture that will be the basis for future vehicles, against a proposal to reduce to a single armoured brigade and a desire to simplify logistics to lower costs, not so good.
-This leaves us with a developed IFV turret and Lockheed Martin that will likely up-stick from Ampthill with associated job losses (their recent hinting makes this obvious).
+Although it is actually great value for money in the round, is very close to completing development and has been used to develop a turret integration facility and electronic and electrical architecture that will be the basis for future vehicles, against a proposal to reduce to a single armoured brigade and a desire to simplify logistics to lower costs, it is easy to recognise the vulnerability of this programme.
+Cancellation would leave us with a developed IFV turret and a Lockheed Martin that will likely up-stick from Ampthill with associated job losses (their recent hinting makes this obvious).

 We should view Ajax as a strategic platform for the British Army and plot out a future for it, supporting UK industry, skills, combat vehicle integration and the supply chain for many years to come.
-As part of that longer term plan we can also address some of those IOpC points as spiral developments.
+As part of that long term plan, we can also address some of those IOpC points as spiral developments.

-So whichever of the options taken for IFV, investing in Ajax to replace CVR(T), FV432 and Warrior such that the only two tracked vehicles in an armoured brigade would be CR2 and Ajax, simplified.
+So whichever of the options taken for IFV, investing in Ajax to replace CVR(T), FV432 and Warrior such that the only two tracked vehicles in a future armoured brigade would be CR2 and Ajax, simplified.

 /THIS SECTION ASSUMES AJAX MEETS ALL REQUIREMENTS AND IS ACCEPTED INTO SERVICE